Corey White (American football)

-Corey White (born May 9, 1990) is a former American football cornerback.
-He played college football for Samford University.
-He was drafted by the New Orleans Saints in the fifth round of the 2012 NFL Draft.
+Corey White (born May 9, 1990) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Samford Bulldogs and was selected by the New Orleans Saints in the fifth round of the 2012 NFL draft.

-Early years
+Early life

-White was born in Dunwoody, Georgia and attended Dunwoody High School, before accepting a scholarship to play college football for Samford University.
+White was born in Dunwoody, Georgia and attended Dunwoody High School, before accepting a scholarship to play college football at Samford University.

-As a senior, he caught the attention from professional scouts with his strong performances in Samford's occasional games against major college opponents and at the NFL Scouting Combine.
+As a senior with the Bulldogs, he caught the attention from professional scouts with his strong performances in Samford's occasional games against major college opponents and at the NFL Scouting Combine.

 Professional career

 New Orleans Saints

 White was selected by the New Orleans Saints in the fifth round (162nd) of the 2012 NFL draft.
-White became the highest selection in Samford's school history until Jaquiski Tartt was drafted in the second round (46th overall) in the 2015 NFL Draft.
+White became the highest selection in Samford's school history until Jaquiski Tartt was selected in the second round (46th overall) in the 2015 NFL draft.
 On July 2, he signed a four-year contract.

 He was active in 10 games and started 4 of them in his rookie season, as he registered 31 tackles with 1 interception.
 The next year, he played in all of the games and started 6 due to injuries in the secondary, playing poorly at cornerback, while recording 41 tackles, 1 interception and 1 forced fumble.

 In December 2014, White was moved from cornerback to free safety after Jairus Byrd and Rafael Bush were placed on the injured reserve list.
 He ended the season with 53 tackles, 2 interceptions and a forced fumble.
 On March 13, 2015, he was waived after starting 19 out of 41 games.